mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 11:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: Rivers in South Worcestershire
-- Rising river levels overnight may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Widespread heavy rainfall throughout today may lead to flooding.
+Flooding is possible on 14th November 2025 and over the weekend.
 Flooding may affect low lying land and roads adjacent to the river from North Littleton to Winchcombe.
 Other locations that may be affected are Badsey, Childswickham, Broadway, Sedgeberrow, Toddington and the Road at Hinton on the Green bridge.
 This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
-As the rain has not yet fallen and been observed we are unable to provide any real time peak information.
+As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
 As the situation evolves we will be able to provide more details.
-We are closely monitoring the situation .
+We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and void low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: Tributaries in Cheltenham and Tewkesbury
-- Forecast rising river levels overnight may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Widespread heavy rainfall throughout today may lead to flooding.
+Flooding is possible on 14th November 2025 and over the weekend.
 Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
 Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.
+We are closely monitoring the situation.
+Take care and avoid walking, cycling or driving through flood water.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
-- Forecast rising river levels tomorrow may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Widespread heavy rainfall throughout today may lead to flooding.
+Flooding is possible on 14th November 2025 and over the weekend.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.
 This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
-As the rain has not yet fallen and been observed, we are unable to provide any real time peak information.
+As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
 As the situation evolves we will be able to provide more details.
-We are closely monitoring the situation and liaising with emergency services and local authorities Take care and avoid walking, cycling or driving through flood water .
+We are closely monitoring the situation.
+Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: River Leadon catchment
-- Rising river levels overnight may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Widespread heavy rainfall throughout today may lead to flooding.
+Flooding is possible on 14th November 2025 and over the weekend.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.
-We are closely monitoring the situation .
+We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
-- Rising river levels overnight may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Widespread heavy rainfall throughout today may lead to flooding.
+Flooding is possible on 14th November 2025 and over the weekend.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.
 This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
-As the rain has not yet fallen and been observed we are unable to provide any real time peak information.
+As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
 As the situation evolves we will be able to provide more details.
-We are closely monitoring the situation .
+We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - River levels have fallen overnight but are forecast to rise again today, 14 November 2025.
 Flooding is forecast.